Album Cover Credits Information for the Top-Selling Albums of All Time

 By Mike Goldstein, Editor, AlbumCoverHallofFame.com

-According to the two largest organizations that track the certified sales of recorded music – the RIAA in the U.S. and the IFPI in the U.K./Europe – since the 1960s, there have been 21 record albums that have sold 20 million copies or more world-wide, with 26 albums selling 15 million or more copies in the U.S. alone (not including three double albums by The Beatles – the Beatles ’62-’66 and ’67-’70 hits packages and 1968’s The Beatles AKA “The White Album” – as double discs count each disc in the package as a copy*).
+According to the two largest organizations that track the certified sales of recorded music – the RIAA in the U.S. and the IFPI in the U.K./Europe – since the 1960s, there have been 21 record albums that have sold 20 million copies or more world-wide, with 26 albums selling 15 million or more copies in the U.S. alone (not including three double albums by The Beatles – the Beatles ’62-’66 and ’67-’70 hits packages and 1968’s The Beatles AKA “The White Album” and Garth Brooks’ smash 1998 package Double Live – as double discs count each disc in the package as a “copy”*).
 To date, the best-selling record world-wide – Michael Jackson’s 1982 hit-generator Thriller – has sold over 33 million copies in the U.S. alone and over 47 million copies world-wide.
-Thriller has been the best-seller in the U.S. for many years since its release, but the mega-selling EAGLES: THEIR GREATEST HITS 1971 – 1975 vaulted in to the top spot recently and stands alone having sold over 38 million copies (over 41 million world-wide).
+Thriller had been the best-seller in the U.S. for many years since its release, but the mega-selling EAGLES: THEIR GREATEST HITS 1971 – 1975 vaulted in to the top spot in 2018 and stands alone having sold over 38 million copies in the States alone (over 41 million world-wide).

 Besides enjoying the music featured in these record packages, fans have been taking in the accompanying record/CD imagery at the same time, which caused me to think about the number of times the work of the people who created these covers has been viewed and how those numbers might compare to the number of times other works of art have been viewed (in books, museums, posters, etc.) during that same time period.
 As I’m not able to access the resources of the world’s great research facilities, the answer to that specific question won’t be answered today, but I don’t think that I’m going out on a limb by saying that the total views for each album image must be in the hundreds of millions, which then leads me to conclude that the artists that produced your favorite record covers must be among the most-popular in modern history.